 Return to Volunteer >>

-The 24th Annual Nancy Jackson Memorial Day of Caring, presented by NBT Bank, was held in Lackawanna and Wayne Counties on September 6th!
+The 25th Annual Nancy Jackson Memorial Day of Caring, presented by NBT Bank, will be held in Lackawanna and Wayne Counties on September 5th!

 Marking the start of the United Way’s annual campaign, hundreds of volunteers roll up their sleeves and make a difference by working with the United Way, one of our partner agencies or program partners for the day.
 Projects include landscaping, painting, cleaning, maintenance, revitalization, client interaction and scores of other critical tasks to benefit the local organizations making a difference in our community every day!